 It is an easy guide to check Rego in NSW.
 We have written a complete guide for checking the details of a vehicle registered in New South Wales for free.
-So keep reading the manual, and let us know if you have any query in the comment.
+So keep reading the manual, and let us know if you have any queries in the comment.

-The Info Rego Check Will Provide:
+The Info Rego check Portal Will Provide:

 After the registration number is entered in the search bar, it will provide the following details.